andrew/ultimate-awesome/README.md

 - [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
-- [awesome-urbit](https://github.com/urbit/awesome-urbit) - A curated collection of projects and tools in the Urbit ecosystem.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
 - [awesome-all](https://github.com/bradoyler/awesome-all) - A curated list of awesome lists of awesome frameworks, libraries and software.
-- [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
+- [awesome-mvs](https://github.com/krahets/awesome-mvs) - A curated list of tutorials, papers, software related to multi-view stereo.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.